-Here we are again: another day, another (semi-terrifying?) recall of a kids product.
+Another day, another (semi-terrifying?) recall of a kids product — and this time, it’s an already-recalled product being, um, re-recalled?
 Of course, it’s unsurprising that children’s items seem to be the most frequently recalled products.
 After all, we want to have the highest standards possible for kids’ stuff, and the potential for damage is certainly much greater when tiny bodies are involved.
 Toys and clothes can be recalled for a variety of reasons, but chief among them are: a design with unintended consequences, like small parts that can be swallowed, poorly made parts that can break and harm children, and products that were unknowingly adulterated with harmful chemicals or substances.

 It’s worth noting, though, that recalled products won’t all necessarily need to be thrown away; some can be fixed by the manufacturer or used in a modified fashion.
 And while parenting is already an anxiety-inducing activity, this is also a case where knowledge is power.
 So with that aim, we have compiled a list of the most up-to-date kids toy and clothing recalls you and your family need to know about — from those H&M pajamas to the IKEA bib to J.Crew denim to the latest Baby Trend stroller recall.